 Aerospike implements indexes differently for primary and secondary keys.
 Primary indexes are implemented as an in-memory mix of red-black trees and traditional hash-indexes.
 Consistent hashing allows records to be located to a particular node.
 Within a single node, records are indexed by red-black trees that it calls sprigs.
 Secondary indexes are built using in-memory b-trees.

-Aerospike supports what it calls User-Defined Functions (UDFs) which are limited versions of stored procedures.
+Aerospike supports User-Defined Functions (UDFs) which are limited versions of stored procedures.
 UDFs are able to be invoked on single records when called from a client or can be invoked on a stream of records.
 User-Defined Functions can be written in Lua which will have access to APIs for whether the UDF is to be invoked on a single record or on a stream of records.
 UDFs are deployed to all nodes from the primary (which Aerospike calls a principal) so that the same version of UDF is running on every node.

 Aerospike uses a consistent hashing method to distribute the storage of data across nodes.
 Distribution is done at a namespace level (see storage model) with records within sets being distributed across nodes.
 Records are replicated across nodes using the same consistent hashing method and are not replicated on the same node as their original storage location.